Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The ``_tag`` field (of type ``String``) is only used when the value of the ``_recipient`` field is the address of a contract.
 In this case, the value of the ``_tag`` field is the name of the transition that is to be invoked on the recipient contract.
+If the recipient is a user account, the ``_tag`` field is ignored.

 In addition to the compulsory fields the message may contain other fields (of any type), such as ``param`` above.
 However, if the message